Psvensso/react-starter-book/react-basics.md

 # What is React

-React is a [open-source javascript](https://github.com/facebook/react) library developed and maintained by Facebook.
-This quote is taken from the React documentation.

-> React is a declarative, efficient, and flexible JavaScript library for building user interfaces.
+React is a UI library developed at Facebook to facilitate the creation of interactive, stateful & reusable UI components.
+It is used at Facebook.com and Instagram.com is written entirely in React.

 But it's important to point out what the React library itself is not...